 Children are very visual.
 One only has to take a look at a child zoned out watching television to realize as much.
 Given this, the idea of starting a video website for kids would seem to be a path to untold riches.
 There are three primary considerations you must take into account before launching such a site.
 [Read more…] about Video Website for Kids: Legal Considerations

 The cost of starting an online business is less than most brick and mortar efforts.
 Still, the bills can rack up quickly, which often leads sites to cut corners to save money.
 One area where this happens is compliance with various laws.
-Some business owners are under the mistaken impression they do not need to comply with acts like COPPA because they are startups.
+So, do startups have to be COPPA compliant?

 COPPA is an abbreviation for the Children’s Online Privacy Protection Act of 1998.
-As the name suggests, the goal of lawmakers was to create a law governing the collection of information about children by online companies.
-[Read more…] about Do Start-Ups Have to be COPPA Compliant?
+As the name suggests, the goal of lawmakers was to create a law governing the collection of information about children by online companies so parents have an understanding of what is occurring and can control the information of their children.
+[Read more…] about Do Startups Have to be COPPA Compliant?